simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 ![[Screenshot from 2025-08-09 15-19-30.png|400]]

 **Advantages:**
-1. Risk mitigation: Requirements take the system context into account (*react to changes*)
+1. **Risk mitigation:** Requirements take the system context into account (*react to changes*)
-2. Speed: alternatives through prototyping (*I'll know it when I see it*)
+2. **Speed:** alternatives through prototyping (*I'll know it when I see it*)
-3. Cost effective: Reuse of Commercial off-the-shelf software | workload of requirements can be estimated using first rough architecture plan $\Rightarrow$ reduction of cost by deleting "unrealistic" requirements
+3. **Cost effective:** Reuse of Commercial off-the-shelf software | workload of requirements can be estimated using first rough architecture plan $\Rightarrow$ reduction of cost by deleting "unrealistic" requirements

-## Agile Design SOLID Principles
+## Agile Design — SOLID Principles
 1. **Single Responsibility Principle (SRP):** A class should have only one reason to change
 2. **Open/Closed Principle:** Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification
 3. **Babara Liskov's Substitution Principle (LSP):** Derived or child classes must be substitutable for their base of parent class
-4. **Interfrace Segregation Principle (ISP):** do not force any client to implement an interface which is irrelevant to them
+4. **Interfrace Segregation Principle (ISP):** Do not force any client to implement an interface which is irrelevant to them
 5. **Dependency Inversion Principle:** High-level modules should not depend on low-level modules.
 Both should depend on abstractions

 ---